google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 if the user writes the selector `fancy-tabs { width: 500px; }`, it will trump the component's rule: `:host { width: 650px;}`.

-Style the component itself will only get you so far.
+Styling the component itself will only get you so far.
 But what happens if you want to style the internals of a component?
 For that, we need CSS custom properties.